CyphrRiot/ArchRiot/README.md

 - **Error handling** - Clear feedback and rollback capability
 - **100% confidence** - Comprehensive testing and validation

-## 🆕 **What's New in v1.1.42**
+## 🆕 **What's New**

-**Smart Application Launcher & Enhanced System Management**
+**Major User Experience Improvements**

-- 🚀 **Optimized Upgrade System** - New `upgrade-system` utility with parallel downloads, intelligent error recovery, and ArchRiot integration
+- 🚀 **Faster System Updates** - New `upgrade-system` command with better progress tracking and error handling
-- 📊 **Enhanced Update Management** - Progress tracking, detailed logging, backup integration, and .pacnew file detection
+- 🎯 **Smart App Launching** - SUPER+G intelligently opens or focuses Signal and other applications
-- 🛡️ **Intelligent Error Recovery** - Automatic handling of corrupted downloads and package conflicts during upgrades
+- 🎨 **Visual Polish** - Fixed fonts and improved consistency across all interfaces
-- 🎯 **Smart Signal Launcher** - SUPER+G now intelligently launches Signal if not running or focuses existing window if already open
+- 📱 **Better Status Bar** - Enhanced Waybar with improved modules and transparency
-- ⌨️ **Enhanced Keybinding Logic** - Application shortcuts now handle running instances gracefully instead of failing to launch
+- 🪟 **Smoother Window Management** - Better handling of application focus and workspace switching

-- 🪟 **Better Window Management** - Signal launcher includes workspace switching and cross-monitor window focusing
+**For Developers & Power Users:**

-- 🎨 **Fixed Welcome Screen Font** - Welcome window now properly uses "Hack Nerd Font Mono" consistently across all text elements
+- Enhanced keybinding logic with graceful instance handling
-- 📖 **Improved README Formatting** - Restored proper footnote format for "unique rice" definition that works correctly on both GitHub and Jekyll site
+- Parallel downloads and intelligent error recovery in upgrade system
-- 🔧 **Font Consistency** - Updated Python GTK welcome script with proper Pango font handling and CSS styling
+- Improved backup integration and .pacnew file detection
-- 📝 **Better Cross-Platform Display** - README now renders properly on GitHub while maintaining Jekyll site functionality
+- Cross-platform README formatting improvements

-This release improves the user experience with smarter application management, enhanced system maintenance tools, and polished visual consistency across all ArchRiot interfaces.
+This release focuses on making daily usage smoother with smarter application management and polished visual consistency.

 ## 💾 **Built-in Backup & Recovery with Migrate**

-ArchRiot ships with **[Migrate](https://github.com/CyphrRiot/Migrate)** - a powerful backup and recovery tool also created by CyphrRiot.
+ArchRiot automatically installs and integrates **[Migrate](https://github.com/CyphrRiot/Migrate)** - a powerful backup and recovery tool also created by CyphrRiot.
+This separate project is downloaded and configured during ArchRiot installation to provide seamless backup capabilities.
 Never lose your configurations again!

 ### 🛡️ **Why Migrate Matters**